We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Tip: If you want to meet the really popular characters, start lining up well before the party is scheduled to start.
 Think no later than 5:00p.

 The list of characters remains similar each year.
-The list below is based on the characters available during the 2018 parties.
+The list below is based on the characters available during previous parties.
 It will be updated with new information once it is available.